 - Career change

-.Net is a unified .Net platform for building the applications.
-It is a new generation of Microsoft’s .Net Core. .Net 5 is an open-source platform for the development of software such as web, mobile, desktop applications, IoT, and games for different OS.
+.NET is a unified .NET platform for building the applications.
+It is a new generation of Microsoft’s .NET Core. .NET 7 is an open-source platform for the development of software such as web, mobile, desktop applications, IoT, and games for different OS.

 History and Interesting Facts

-.Net 6 is the next major upgrade on .Net platform.
-Microsoft has already published the .Net 6 Previews 1 and 2 in its blog.
-According to the information the release of dot Net 6 is planned for November 2021.
-The most relevant updates as well as news about .Net 5 and .Net 6 can be found in official Microsoft’s documentation.
+.NET 7 is the next major November 2022 upgrade of the .NET platform.
+Microsoft has already published .NET 7 and it could be downloaded from the official Microsoft website.
+According to the information the release of dot NET 8 is planned for November 2023.
+The most relevant updates as well as news about .NET 7 can be found in official Microsoft’s documentation.

 - Back-end and Front-end applications development